 Yield: 6 servings

 For the salad: 2 zucchini, sliced lengthwise into thin ribbons 1 watermelon radish, thinly sliced 1/3 cup mint leaves 3 tablespoons chopped chives Zest of 1 lemon Juice of 2 lemons 2 tablespoons olive oil 1/4 cup crumbled feta 2 tablespoons sunflower seeds Sea salt and freshly ground pepper

 Make the batter

 Whisk together chickpea flour, garlic, and olive oil.
-Add 2 cups water, 2/3 cup at a time, whisking to incorporate after each addition.
+Add water a 1/2 cup at a time, whisking to incorporate after each addition.
+(You may not need it all.)
 Whisk in 2 large pinches of salt.

 Fry the flatbread

 Heat 1 tablespoon olive oil in a nonstick skillet over medium-high heat.
 Pour in 1/4 cup batter and cook for 3 to 5 minutes, until bottom is crispy.
 Flip and cook 1 minute more.
 Transfer to a plate and repeat with remaining batter.